-To report a street light that needs repair, including lights that are attached to our poles, contact your local municipality, city, regional district, Ministry of Transportation or First Nations office.
-Before contacting them, have the following information available so that they may be better able to assist you:
+If the street lights are not attached to BC Hydro poles, typically metal poles, contact your local municipality, city, regional district, Ministry of Transportation or First Nations office.

-- The problem with the light (for example, light is out, light is flickering, light or pole is damaged).
+- The problem with the light (e.g. light is out, light is flickering, light or pole is damaged)

 Customers with Overhead Street Lighting, Public Area Ornamental Street Lighting and Traffic Control Equipment accounts can manage their street lights using the Street Light Information Management System (SLIM).